autowarefoundation/autoware.universe/planning/apparent_safe_velocity_limiter/README.md

 #### Lanelet Map

-Information about static obstacles are stored in the Lanelet map in the form of tags associated linestrings.
+Information about static obstacles can be stored in the Lanelet map using the value of the `type` tag of linestrings.
-First, the ego route is used to list all lanelets that the ego may drive through.
-The tags of the left and right linestrings from each of these lanelets are then checked.
-If any is tagged with one of the value from parameter `obstacles.static_map_tags`, then it will be used as an obstacle.
+If any linestring has a `type` with one of the value from parameter `obstacles.static_map_tags`, then it will be used as an obstacle.

 Obstacles from the lanelet map are not impacted by the masks.